 Desired Skills and Experience:

-Management, operation, and maintenance, or safety oversight of, and/or engineering or technical support to nuclear or other high hazard plants.
+Management, operation, maintenance, or safety oversight of, and/or engineering or technical support to nuclear or other high hazard plants.

 Extensive experience of implementing, advising, or regulating HSSE arrangements or a track record of regulatory engagement.